Culinary Delights: Portugal

 Porto Ferreira - Porto, Portugal

-Finally, Portugal has a multitude of fantastic wine.
-In addition to the famous Vinho Verde & Port wines, there are over 250 varietals in Portugal to discover.
-If you have time, rent a car and go explore some wineries.
-You’ll find many located across the country from the northern most region of Minho down to the south in the Algarve.
-And of course, you can always opt skip the car.
-You’ll have plenty of opportunities to try fantastic wines at most restaurants for 2-4€ per glass.
-Be sure to pair them with some local cheeses & savory Presunto (Portuguese prosciutto) to get the most authentic experience.
-Saúde!
+Beyond the Douro Valley, you’ll find many vineyards located across the country, from the northern region of Minho down to the south in the Algarve.
+Of course, you can always opt to skip the car and try wines in the city.
+There are ample opportunities to order fantastic wines at Portuguese restaurants for 2-4€ per glass.
+Pair them with local cheese & savory Presunto (Portuguese prosciutto) to get the most authentic experience.

 Queijeira de Praca - Porto, Portugal